Chaoses-Ib/ArtificialIntelligence/Machine Learning/Neural Networks/Autoencoders/README.md

 The learning process is described simply as minimizing a loss function
 $$L(x,g(f(x)))$$

 When the decoder is linear and $L$ is the mean squared error, an undercomplete autoencoder learns to span the same subspace as PCA.
-In this case, an autoencoder trained to perform the copying task has learned the principal subspace of the training data as a side eﬀect.[^deeplearning]
+In this case, an autoencoder trained to perform the copying task has learned the principal subspace of the training data as a side effect.[^deeplearning]

 ## Regularized autoencoders
 Rather than limiting the model capacity by keeping the encoder and decoder shallow and the code size small, regularized autoencoders use a loss function that encourages the model to have other properties besides the ability to copy its input to its output.
 These other properties include: